Uncovering conformal symmetry in the $3D$ Ising transition: State-operator correspondence from a fuzzy sphere regularization: Model on a fuzzy-two sphere

 $U_4$ is a RG-invariant quantity, and $U_4=1,0$ at the thermodynamic limit corresponds to the ordered phase and disordered phase, respectively.
 At the phase transition $U_4$ will be a universal quantity related to the four point correlator of the order parameter field $\sigma$ of CFT~\cite{Berkowitz2021Binder}.
 Fig.~\ref{fig:scaling} (b) shows $U_4$ with respect to the transverse field strength $h$ for different $N$ for $V_0 = 4.75$.
 Clearly, at small $h$ the model is in the Ising ferromagnetic phase, while at large $h$ the model is in the disordered phase.
 To estimate the value of binder ratio at the critical point $U^c_4$, we perform a detailed crossing-point analysis (Appendix Sec. \ref{smsec:M2}).
 With the data on hand, the best estimate we can give is $0.28\le U^c_4 \le 0.40$.
 It will be interesting to evaluate $U_4$ from conformal bootstrap and compare with our estimate. ~\footnote{For models on the non-conformal manifold such as $T^2\times \mathbb{R}$ or $T^3$, which Monte Carlo usually simulates, $U_4$ cannot be computed using the $R^3$ four-point correlator from conformal bootstrap.}

-In practice, for small $N$ (as we simulated with ED), the finite size effect is inevitable.
-In the 2-dimensional parameter space $(V_0,h)$ shown in Fig. \ref{fig:phase_diagram}(b), different points on the critical line will have different finite size effects.
-This can be understood by that, tuning along the critical line corresponds to tuning the UV couplings of irrelevant operators, which is the one of the causes of finite size effects.
-In our extensive calculations, we found the finite-size effect is relatively small in the regime of $4 \leq V_0 \leq 5$.
-In the following section, we will present the data of state-operator correspondence at a particular point $V_0=4.75, h_c=3.16$, where we find the finite size effect is smallest.
+In practice, for small $N$ (as we simulated numerically), finite-size effects are inevitable.
+One common source is from the couplings of irrelevant operators, which are typically present in microscopic models.
+Tuning along the critical line in the 2-dimensional parameter space $(V_0,h)$ shown in Fig. \ref{fig:phase_diagram}(b) generically modifies the coupling strength of irrelevant operators and therefore the magnitude of finite-size effects (while the relevant operators flow to the same fixed point).
+In the following section, we will present the data of the state-operator correspondence at a particular point $V_0=4.75, h_c=3.16$, where we find the finite size effects are smallest (Appendix Sec. \ref{smsec:conformaldata}).